CS5331-ACKS/rest-api-development/README.md

 #### Question 4: Are there any additional features you would like to highlight?

 - The API response always tries to provide informative error responses wherever possible so that the frontend may provide useful feedback to the user.
+- Automated API tests were written using `Postman`.

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?